Fault Diagnosis and Prognosis Capabilities for Wind Turbine Hydraulic Pitch Systems: Pitch System Topology and Modeling

 The reference hydraulic pitch system for the article is presented in Figure~\ref{sys_mod} and represents a simplified schematics/topology of a pitch system under normal operation, but excluding the safety features.
 A pump and an accumulator bank (represented as one accumulator) are used to supply three equivalent circuits composed of a proportional valve (PV) and a hydraulic cylinder.
 More information about how such a system works is provided in \citep{linigerDesignReliableFluid2018}.

 The benchmark model comprises the nominal dynamics detailed in \citep{pedersenInvestigationLoadReduction2016} and all major faults that could affect turbine availability and production.
-Although modeling for fault-tolerance may require a multiplicative representation of some defects \citep{blankeDiagnosisFaultTolerantControl2016}, all faults in this study are expressed as additive, time-varying terms (in blue color) since the effect of any generic fault can be described in this way.
-A thorough description and models for diagnosis are presented in Section~\ref{ch2_5}.
-The sections ~\ref{ch2_1} to ~\ref{ch2_3} present the mathematical model for the different elements comprised in the pitch system.
+Although modeling for fault-tolerance may require a multiplicative representation of some defects \citep{blankeDiagnosisFaultTolerantControl2016}, all faults in this study are expressed as additive, time-varying terms (in blue color) since the effect of any generic fault can be described in this way when considering diagnosis.
+A thorough description and models for diagnosis are presented in Section~\ref{ch2_6}, and sections ~\ref{ch2_1} to ~\ref{ch2_3} present the detailed mathematical models for the elements of the pitch system.